Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

 \section{Introduction and main result}

-\paraga The present paper is part of a series of articles devoted to the existence of Arnold diffusion in the so-called {\em a priori} stable setting for three-degree-of-freedom Hamiltonian systems (see \cite{Mar2}).
-It is however self-contained and our results can also be applied in other contexts.
+The present work originates in a geometric proof of the Arnold conjecture in the Mather {\em a priori stable} setting\footnote{We pay homage to the fundamental role played by Mather in the development of the field, and in providing many ideas and inspiration \cite{Ma04,Ma10,Ma12}.} for 3-degree-of-freedom Hamiltonian systems (see \cite{Mar1,Mar2} which give the necessary geometric framework and the application to the proof).
+Our paper is however self-contained, and our results can also be applied to other contexts, as it will be detailed below.

-Let us first informally recall the setting introduced by Mather (\cite{Ma04}) for Arnold diffusion.
+\paraga Let us first informally recall the convex setting for Arnold diffusion.
 Given $n\geq1$, we denote by $\A^n=\T^n\times\R^n$ the cotangent bundle of the torus $\T^n$, equipped with its natural angle-action coordinates $(\th,r)$ and its exact-symplectic form $\Om=\sum_{i=1}^ndr_i\wedge d\th_i$.
-Consider a Hamiltonian of class $C^\ka$ on $\A^3$, of the form \beq H(\th,r)=h(r)+ f(\th,r), \qquad (\th,r)\in\A^3, \eeq where $\ka$ is large enough and $h$ is strictly convex with superlinear growth at infinity\footnote{the strict convexity assumption is not present in Arnold's original formulation of the problem, while the superlinear growth is assumed only to get compact energy levels}.
+Consider a Hamiltonian of class $C^\ka$ on $\A^3$, of the form \beq H(\th,r)=h(r)+ f(\th,r), \qquad (\th,r)\in\A^3, \eeq where $\ka$ is large enough, and $h$ is strictly convex and with superlinear growth at infinity w.r.t. the actions\footnote{The strict convexity assumption is not present in Arnold's original formulation of the problem, while the superlinear growth is assumed only to get compact energy levels}.
+We think of the Hamiltonian $H$ as a small perturbation of the Hamiltonian $h$.
+This setting of the Arnold diffusion problem, where the dynamics of $h$ is described in terms of angle-action variables only, is referred to as the {\em a priori stable} case, whereas the setting where the dynamics of $h$ is the product of an angle-action factor with a hyperbolic one is referred to as the {\em a priori unstable} case.

-Fix a regular unperturbed energy level $h\inv(\e)$ in the action space $\R^3$, consider an arbitrary family $(\ha O_i)_{1\leq i\leq m}$ of small open subsets in $\R^3$ which intersect $h\inv(\e)$, and set $O_i=\T^3\times \ha O_i$.
-The diffusion problem, as stated in \cite{Ma04}, is to prove that for $f$ in a ``cusp-residual'' subset\footnote{we refer to \cite{Ma04} for this notion which we will not use here} of a small enough ball centered at $0$ in $C^\ka(\A^3)$, the system $H$ admits orbits intersecting each $O_i$ -- which we will call here {\em diffusing orbits} for short.
+The main problem is the {\em a priori} stable case.
+Namely, fix a regular level set $h\inv(\e)$ of the unperturbed energy in the action space $\R^3$, consider an arbitrary family $(\ha O_i)_{1\leq i\leq m}$ of small open subsets in $\R^3$ which intersect $h\inv(\e)$, and set $O_i=\T^3\times \ha O_i$.
+The diffusion problem is on proving that the system $H$ admits orbits visiting each $O_i$, for a large class of perturbations $f$ in $C^\ka(\A^3)$.
+Such orbits will be referred to as {\em diffusing orbits}.
+The {\em a priori} unstable case is an intermediate but very interesting problem which serves as a guide for developing the methods.